What’s Your Home Worth?

 Knowledge of sales in progress.
 What is new on the market to compete with a home for sale?
 What was the interest level for homes recently for sale in the neighborhood?

 Buyer interest changes from week to week through the year.
 Houses that attract many buyers in April may have less interest in July.
-These changes effect actual market value.
+These changes affect actual market value.

 An experienced agent who is well-connected and well-informed can assess all these variables and predict a better value of your home.